 But really, how to move on from bullying?

 I’ve heard people saying the same to others with medical conditions, people who have children who suffer with medical conditions, people who are abused, who are victims of crime, who are in a traumatic event or who lose family members in different circumstances.
-That they should all talk about it or write about it and then just get over it and move on.
+That they should all talk about it to friends or family or a service like BetterHelp, or write about it and then just get over it and move on.

 First, you come to terms with what has happened, you find out why it happened and you try to mend things as best you can – your home, your family, yourself.
 But then you realise there are other people out there, other people who may have experienced the same thing or who may experience the same thing in the future.